Neelesh947/Online-Job-Portal/README.md

 # Online-Job-Portal
-I have made this for my practise or for knowledge session
+I have made this for my practise and for knowledge session